stefanDeveloper/heiFIP/README.md

 --------------------------------------------------------------------------------

 **heiFIP** stands for Heidelberg Flow Image Processor.
-It is a tool designed to extracts essential parts of packets and convert them into images for deep learning purposes. heiFIP supports differents formats and orientations.
+It is a tool designed to extract essential parts of packets and convert them into images for deep learning purposes. heiFIP supports different formats and orientations.
 Currently, we only support **offline** network data analysis.
 However, we plan to adapt our library to support **online** network data too to enable live-probing of models.